 The Film Room

-The center of the exhibition of the exhibition on the second floor is the Film Room, a film installation that presents a collage of film clips on four large screens.
-The installation is a demonstration of the diversity of cinematic means, a sensory experience, and an emotional introduction to the content of the exhibition.
+The centerpiece of the second floor is the Film Room, a film installation which presents a collage of film clips on four large screens.
+The installation demonstrates the diversity of cinematic means of expression, makes them tangible to the senses, and sets an emotional mood for the content of the exhibition.

 Image

-Learn how camera angles and lighting control the narrative, and how film architecture and trick techniques make fictional settings believable.
-See, for example, the camera for Wolfgang Petersen’s DAS BOOT (DE 1981) and a set design for GONE WITH THE WIND (USA 1939, R: Victor Fleming).
-Experience different moods in our light studio or wander through fictional worlds in front of the green screen.
+Find out how camera angles and lighting control the narrative, and how film architecture and special effects make fictional locations seem real.
+See, for example, Wolfgang Petersen’s camera for The Boot (DE 1981) and a set design for Gone WithThe Wind (USA 1939, R: Victor Fleming).
+Experience various moods in our lighting studio or wander through fictitious worlds in the green screen corridor.

 Sound

-We will show you how music can comment on or emotionally charge a film’s action, and how sound can direct the audience’s attention or make a location seem real.
-In addition to the original tin drum from Volker Schlöndorff’s film of the same name (DE 1979), we will also have a soundtrack from METROPOLIS (DE 1927, Fritz Lang) on display.
-Experiment with interactive media stations: See for example how the effect of movie scenes changes when accompanied by different music.
+Learn how music can draw your attention to a scene or give you a sense of place, how music can comment on the action of a film, and how music can create emotional impact.
+Besides the original Tin Drum from Volker Schlöndorff’s film of the same name (DE 1979), we show a score from METROPOLIS (DE 1927, directed by Fritz Lang).
+Experiment with interactive media stations: Experience for example how the effect of film scenes changes when you set them to different music.

 Montage

-This includes an original storyboard for the famous shower scene from PSYCHO (USA 1960, R: Alfred Hitchcock).
-It illustrates how a story can be told by combining different shots without explicitly showing anything.
-Get hands-on experience with the essential role of montage in telling a film’s story by changing the order of shots in a scene.
+Here visitors will find the original storyboard of the famous shower scene from PSYCHO (USA 1960, R: Alfred Hitchcock).
+It shows how editing can be used to create an image that’s never explicitly shown.
+The essential role of montage in cinematic storytelling can also be explored hands-on, for example by changing the order of shots in a scene.

 Acting

-Costume and make-up, as well as facial expressions, gestures, and body language, are all important levels of effect in cinematic storytelling.
-The extent to which clothing shapes a character can be seen by comparing a costume worn by Romy Schneider in LUDWIG II (IT/FR/DE 1972, directed by Luchino Visconti) with a stunt costume worn in ALIEN (USA/GB 1979, directed by Ridley Scott).
-Signed star postcards illustrate that an actor’s public perception depends not only on their roles, but also on their image.
+The focus here is on costume and makeup, as well as facial expressions, gestures, and body language as important levels of effect in cinematic storytelling.
+How strongly clothing shapes a character is shown by juxtaposing Romy Schneider in LUDWIG II.
+(IT/FR/DE 1972, directed by Luchino Visconti) with a stunt costume from ALIEN (USA/GB 1979, directed by Ridley Scott).
+Signed star postcards illustrate that an actor’s public perception depends not only on roles, but also on image.